 Regular meetings of the Board may be held at such time and place, within or without the State of Delaware, as determined from time to time by the Board.
 After such determination has been made, notice shall be given in accordance with Section 4.7.

-Special meetings of the Board may be called by the Chairman of the Board, by the Chief Executive Officer, by the President, or by at least one-third of the directors then in office.
+Special meetings of the Board may be called by the Chair of the Board, by the Chief Executive Officer, by the President, or by at least one-third of the directors then in office.
 Notice of any special meeting of the Board shall be given to each director in accordance with Section 4.7.

 Directors or members of any committee appointed by the Board may participate in a meeting of the Board or of such committee through the use of a conference telephone or other communications equipment by means of which all persons participating in the meeting may hear one another, and such participation in a meeting shall constitute presence in person at such meeting for all purposes.
 If all the participants are participating by telephone conference or other communications equipment, the meeting shall be deemed to be held at the principal place of business of the Exchange.